The best way to find a cheap bus ticket from Lecce to Milan is to book your journey as far in advance as possible and to avoid traveling at rush hour.

 Milan is best_known as the world’s fashion capital, thanks to the big fashion houses it hosts and the four annual fashion weeks.
 However, there’s a lot to this city, from great food to quaint little streets and several hidden gems.
 If you’re looking for reasons to visit Milan, here are a couple.
 Just like Venice or Amsterdam, Milan is a city of canals.
 The trendy Navigli district is becoming hipper by the day and is one of the best stops in Milan.
 The district is home to many one_of_a_kind boutique shops, restaurants, and gelato spots, and a ride through the canals is an unforgettable experience.
 The food is also great in Milan.
 While the whole of Italy is known for great food, Milan has a good selection of modern and traditional cuisines to satisfy any palate.
 If it’s pizza you crave, Da Rita e Antonio has some of the best, while Eataly Milano Smeraldo, a gourmet market in Corso Como, has some of the best meats and cheese in Milan.
 Moreover, you don’t have to worry about accommodation, since Milan has some seriously chic hotels and hostels.
 Other things you shouldn’t miss in Milan include:

-Passengers traveling this route most often arrive at Milan, Stazione Centrale and need to travel approximately 2.5 miles (4.1 km) from the bus station to the city center in Milan.
+Passengers arriving in Milan most often arrive at Milan, Stazione Centrale and need to travel around 2.5 miles (4.1 km) from this bus station to the city center.